 Can I breathe through the mask?

+The ideal cloth mask creates a balance between filtration and breathability.
 A mask may provide excellent filtration, but that doesn't mean much if you can't breathe through it.
 If the mask is not breathable, more air will escape through the gaps on the sides and top, making it less effective.
 Make sure the mask is breathable.

 Is this mask comfortable?